-An offshore drilling customer with a standby generator set was experiencing a “Not Ready to Run Event.”
+A customer with a standby generator set was experiencing a “Not Ready to Run Event.”
 A “Not Ready to Run Event” occurs when an engine is incapable of running under current conditions.
-In this case, the engine could not run because of an alternator failure.
-Caterpillar Cat Connect Expert Advisors used remote monitoring technology to identify the problem and diagnose its underlying cause.
+In this case, the engine could not run because of a dead battery.
+Caterpillar Cat® Connect Expert Advisors used remote monitoring technology to identify the problem and diagnose its underlying cause.
 Then a strategy was recommended to resolve the issue and prevent future failures.

 What Was the Underlying Cause?

-The customer was operating the standby gen set consistently every day for five minutes.
+The customer was operating the standby generator set consistently every day for five minutes.
 Each start required a big ampere draw.
 A five-minute run time was not sufficient to replace the charge on the battery.
 As a result, voltage was draining over time as the engine cycled through its start-run-stop schedule (see screen shot).
-This ultimately led to an alternator failure which caused the “Not Ready to Run Event.”
-The alternator was repaired, but the customer continued to use a five-minute engine run schedule so the problem persisted.
-Through remote monitoring services, Caterpillar Cat Connect Expert Advisors team was able to view data from the standby generator and study the effects of declining voltage.
+This ultimately led to a “Not Ready to Run Event.”
+Through remote monitoring services, Caterpillar Cat Connect Expert Advisors team was able to view data from the standby generator and identified the effects of declining voltage.
 The team concluded that a longer start-run-stop schedule was necessary in order for battery voltage to increase to a normal level.
-The team sent an alert, advising the customer to run the engine for a longer period of time.
+The team advised the customer to run the engine for a longer period of time.
 The recommendation was followed.
 Voltage returned to normal after the engine ran for 30 minutes.

 What Was the Value to the Customer?

-Using data collected from the standby gen set, the Caterpillar Cat Connect Expert Advisors were able to predict asset behavior, develop a strategy for preventing premature failure and avoid unexpected downtime.
+Using data collected from the standby generator set, the Caterpillar Cat Connect Expert Advisors were able to predict asset behavior, develop a strategy for preventing premature failure and avoid unexpected downtime.
 Preventing future failures helps reduce the customer’s total costs, including the cost of downtime, parts and labor.
-Other cost savings may also be generated by continuing to adjust the engine start-run-stop cycle to optimize operator time, fuel consumption and costs, based on battery size, condition and other factors.